biosfood/arch-config/blind.md

 Insert the USB-stick into a fitting port on the target machine and boot into the Arch-linux operating system.

-For further installation, you will need internet access.
-Either pug in a wired connection or run `iwctl`.
+Either connectw a wired internet connection or follow the following steps:

+### Wifi setup

+Run `iwctl` to enter the DBUS interface for the Internet wireless control utility.

 Find your ethernet adapter using `device list`, scan for available networks with `adapter <adapter> scan`, list them using `adapter <adapter> get-networks` and connect to your wifi with `adapter <adapter> connect <UUID>`.
+Once you're done, leave the interface using `exit`

+##

 To install arch linux, start the program `archinstall` and fill out all fields according to your need.
 When selecting the target drive, the program will take some time to display the next menu, where you can decide how the OS will be installed.
 Choose the `minimal` profile to start out with some basic packages and select the Network manager for internet connection.